 Nathalie Elgrably-Lévy has taught economics at HEC Montréal since 1992.
 She also taught economics for several years at the University of Montreal and at UQAM.
 She is the author of La face cachée des politiques publiques, published in 2006 by Les Éditions Logiques, and she produced a Quebec adaptation of the 6th edition of Microeconomics, by Pyndick and Rubinfeld.
 Nathalie Elgrably-Lévy is also a columnist with Le Journal de Montréal and Le Journal de Québec.
 She worked during part of 2008 as a senior economist with the Fraser Institute.
 She holds a master’s degree in management from HEC Montréal, with a specialization in applied economics and a thesis on the federal budget deficit.
 Her research interests focus on assessing public policy.

-Philip Infilise is the Vice President, Resources at Quadra Chemicals and a member of its Executive Committee as well as CEO of Octium Solutions.
-He has been with Quadra since 2000 and was promoted to SBU Management, Mining in 2011 and became Business Manager for the newly created Mining Group in 2014.
+Philip Infilise is the Chief Executive Officer at Octium.
+Before, he was with Quadra and was promoted to SBU Management, Mining in 2011 and became Business Manager for the newly created Mining Group in 2014.
 Philip Infilise is also a Board member and shareholder of Infilise Holdings Inc., a member of the Quadra Leadership Team, and has served on the Board of Hydro Technologies (Canada) Inc. since 2007.

 For the past 25 years, Mr. Meunier has been the President and CEO of Groupe Formatrad Inc., a firm specializing in customized on-the-job training.
 He studied law at the Université de Sherbrooke and economics at Bishop’s University.
 After his studies, Mr. Meunier prepared a course on the economic analysis of law, to be jointly taught at Université de Sherbrooke with Professor Michael Krauss, now at the George Mason University School of Law.
 Mr. Meunier was called to the Quebec Bar in 1985.
 He was Director of Legal Services at the Quebec Chamber of Commerce, and practised law at Byers Casgrain, which has since become Dentons.
 It is around this time, in 1987, that he joined a group of businessmen in order to co-found the Montreal Economic Institute.
 He translated into French for the Paris publisher Les Belles Lettres some of the core texts of Ayn Rand’s moral philosophy, a work which appeared in 1993 and was reissued in 2008.
 Mr. Meunier also holds a master’s degree in music from the Vincent d’Indy School of Music and the Juilliard School of Music in New York, and has taught music at the college level.